bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ## GraphQL schema

-Having our topics defined, we start by modeling the data required in the dashboard.
+Having the topics defined, we start by modeling the data required in the dashboard.
 Quick’s querying logic is built upon the data query language GraphQL.
 It allows us to create a global schema of our data and the supported operations.
 Subscriptions are one type of such operations, allowing us to consume real-time data updates of the data through WebSocket connections.
 This is an exemplary GraphQL schema for live updates of the emitted status events.
-With that, we have a subscription operation called `statusUpdates` that we can use to get live updates of `Status` events.
+It contains a subscription operation called `statusUpdates` that is gets live updates of `Status` events.
 ```graphql
 type Subscription {